catapult-project/catapult/README.md

  * [Telemetry](https://www.chromium.org/developers/telemetry)
  * [Performance Dashboard](https://chromeperf.appspot.com/)

-These tools were created by chromium developers for performance debugging and testing of Chrome, but they can also be used for analyzing and monitoring websites, and eventually android apps.
+These tools were created by Chromium developers for performance debugging and testing of Chrome, but they can also be used for analyzing and monitoring websites, and eventually Android apps.